Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: Theory

-We will first consider the under-damped case for which noisy oscillations occur in the measured current.
-In our experiment, the spontaneous emission rate for the qubit is very low, $\gamma/\kappa=0.00056$, as is the transverse decay rate.
-Once $n_0\neq 0$ the irreversible dynamics of the qubit is dominated by the dephasing arising from the dispersive measurement.
-Using our parameters, the condition for under-damped motion is $\Omega > \Gamma/2$.
-In terms of the mean photon number in the cavity this implies $\Omega > 2\chi^2n_0/\kappa$.
-In terms of the driving field,$\Omega > 8\chi^2|E_0|^2/\kappa^3$.
+We first consider the underdamped case, for which noisy oscillations occur in the measured current.
+In our experiment, the spontaneous emission rate for the qubit is very low: $\gamma/\kappa=0.000\,56$.
+Therefore, once $n_0\neq 0$, the irreversible dynamics of the qubit is dominated by the dephasing arising from the dispersive measurement.
+Using our parameters, the condition for underdamped motion is $\Omega > \Gamma/2$ (corresponding to complex eigenvalues in the unconditional dynamics when $\Delta=0$).
+In terms of the mean photon number in the cavity, this implies that $\Omega > 2(\chi/\kappa)^2\kappa n_0$.
+In terms of the driving field, $\Omega > 8\chi^2|E_0|^2/\kappa^3$.
 We call this the weak measurement limit.
+Loosely speaking, we can say that in this limit, the driving power responsible for quantum coherence exceeds the energy dissipated due to the measurement channel.

-If we neglect spontaneous emission in the stochastic differential equations, Eq.(11-13), the conditional state remains on the Bloch sphere.
+If we neglect spontaneous emission in the stochastic differential equations, Eqs. (\ref{x-dynamics}-\ref{z-dynamics}), the conditional state remains on the Bloch sphere.
 We thus change to spherical polar coordinates for the unit sphere.
-The stochastic differential equations then becomes,
+The stochastic differential equations then become

-The noise is multiplicative as it must be: it turns off when $Z^2=1$.
-However we can approximate this with linear noise as follows.
+The noise is multiplicative, as it must be: it turns off when $Z^2=1$.
+However, we can approximate this with linear noise as follows.